Skip to main content

 Sophy King

-I am a multidisciplinary environmental artist, investigating the climate crisis, human and non-human ecologies, geological time and socioeconomic histories.
-I examine these through site-specific installation, sculpture, and audiovisuals, using living elements, organic and man-made materials.
+I’m a multidisciplinary artist, investigating climate crisis & more-than-human ecologies through site-specific installation, sculpture and audiovisuals; using living elements, organic and man-made materials.

 Lived Experience